PennLINC/fw-heudiconv/docs/source/stepbystep.rst

 ``fw-heudiconv-tabulate``
 -------------------------

-In the Flywheel GUI, from within a project, select the "Analysis" tab:
+In the Flywheel GUI, navigate to your project, and select the "Analysis" tab:

 .. image:: project_analysis_view.png
    :width: 1200